Emergency care is provided 24 hours per day, 7 days per week by physicians and registered nurses who have specialized training in emergency medicine.

 Whether it is the flu or season, or an emergency situation, many individuals turn to the Richland Hospital and Richland Medical Center for quick care.
 Our goal is to get you appropriate care for your health concern.

 In any emergency room, patients with more serious conditions are seen first.
-Patients with problems, such as those with broken bones, chest pain, a stroke, a cut with uncontrollable bleeding, or anything that threatens a persons life will be seen before those patients presented without life-threatening illnesses or injuries.
+Patients with problems, such as those with broken bones, chest pain, a stroke, a cut with uncontrollable bleeding, or anything that threatens a person’s life will be seen before those patients presented without life-threatening illnesses or injuries.

 Patients suffering from flu-like symptoms may have longer wait times.
 For these patients, Urgent Care is the more appropriate place to go.
 Patients will see trained nurses and physicians and will most often be seen much quicker than in the emergency room.
-The guide below outlines when to go to an emergency room and when an urgent care is better.

 When to Visit an Emergency Room